 The surge in use of indexing strategies and ETFs has increased scrutiny on the methodologies behind the construction and maintenance of such benchmarks.
 And some investors have expressed concern over inefficiencies baked into market capitalization weighting, the strategy that is behind many of the most popular equity ETFs on the market.

 The biggest potential drawback with cap weighting relates to the link between the weight a stock is assigned in an index and its stock price; higher prices means a bigger allocation.
-That can translates into a tendency to overweight overvalued stocks and underweight undervalued ones–which can obviously create a drag on portfolio returns.
+That can translate into a tendency to overweight overvalued stocks and underweight undervalued ones–which can obviously create a drag on portfolio returns.

 Bottom Line: Cap weighting is not always the best option; always consider alternatives.